 Luckily, the right technology can help!

-Sophisticated employee advocacy solutions serve as a central place where employees can find and share all your organization’s content in seconds.
+Sophisticated employee advocacy solutions serve as a central place where employees can find and share all your organization’s content and boost your company’s brand awareness.
 They can also segment your internal audiences to make sure that employees have easy access to content relevant to their locations, job roles, interests, and other criteria.

 If you have employee advocacy software in your organization, your social media policy should include clear guidance on how to use the software to amplify existing company’s content.